 Please call us at 415-389-5917 Monday through Thursday, 7:30 am – 5:00 pm, to schedule an appointment with one of our board-certified dental specialists.

 Cancellation & rescheduling policy: We require 2 business days’ notice for cancellation or rescheduling.
 Because we often have a 6-8 week wait for consultation appointments, we offer a waiting list for cancellations.
 If we receive less than 2 business days’ notice and we are unable to fill the appointment with someone from our waiting list, the cost of the consult will be charged.
 For this reason, we collect credit card information at the time the appointment is made.
 This prevents “no-shows” and allows us to serve another pet when someone is unable to come for their scheduled appointment.

 Late arrival: Please note that if you are more than 10 minutes late for your consultation appointment, you may have to wait until the following patients’ appointments are completed before seeing the doctor.
 If you are unable to wait, your appointment will be rescheduled for another day, and the cancellation fee will apply.

 Surgical & procedural appointments: These appointments are scheduled by doctor approval only, after we have examined your pet.
 Procedures are typically scheduled within 2 weeks after a consultation visit.
 Instructions: Do not feed your pet after midnight the day of the appointment.
-Water should be withheld from dogs after 6:00am as well.
+Water should be withheld from dogs after 6:00 am as well.
 Most oral medications may be given the morning of the procedure appointment, with a small amount of water if necessary; some medications for heart disease or high blood pressure should not be given the morning of the procedure.
 Dr. Lommer or Dr. Fulton will discuss preoperative instructions with you at the time of the consultation.